aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Returns the text string label that is displayed in the grand total column or row heading.
+Returns the label that is displayed in the grand total column or row heading.
 The default value is the string "Grand Total".

 **Returns:**
 java.lang.String